 A team of researchers, led by Dr. James White, is using artificial intelligence-based software to precisely diagnose heart muscle diseases in seconds and predict future heart complications.

 Pinpointing the best time to intervene with aortic aneurysms

 Vascular surgeon Dr. Randy Moore and biomedical engineer Dr. Elena Di Martino developed "game-changing" software to help determine the best time to surgically intervene in treating aortic aneurysms.
 The condition impacts 20,000 Canadians.

 Researchers have developed a risk assessment tool capable of predicting whether acute kidney injury may progress to advanced chronic kidney disease to identify those who may develop kidney disease to provide follow up care and tailored treatments.

 How we are using data

-The Precision Medicine Initiative is developing the initial frameworks and foundation to collect and use data to develop important prediction tools, which aren't yet in place.
-Cardiac patients may have the opportunity to consent to their data bein used during their regular clinic visits for use in this work as we move forward.
-The risk models developed will be implemented back into the care environment to benefit all cardiac patients in the Calgary Zone.
+The Precision Medicine Initiative is developing the initial frameworks and foundation to collect and use data to develop important prediction tools.
+Cardiac patients may have the opportunity to consent to their data being used during their regular clinic visits for use in this work.
+The risk models that we develop will be implemented clinically to benefit all cardiac patients in the Calgary Zone.